 To make the cupcakes I creamed the butter and sugar together, then whisked in the eggs and milk.

-Then I added the self raising flour and chopped pistachios.
+Next I added the self raising flour, baking powder and cocoa powder.

 Products from Amazon.co.uk

 Price: Check on Amazon